bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 - **Auto-Scaling:** Determine if the database ensures constant availability by adapting to traffic and if scaling up as data size grows is straightforward.

 ### 2.2.
 Indexing
-[This post](https://blog.gopenai.com/different-types-of-indexes-in-llamaindex-to-improve-your-rag-system-0fb13132cab6) offers a good description of the different types of indexes that are offered in LlamaIndex.
-LlamaIndex Indexing components guide is also available [here](https://docs.llamaindex.ai/en/stable/module_guides/indexing/index_guide/).
+[This LlamaIndex Indexing components guide](https://docs.llamaindex.ai/en/stable/module_guides/indexing/index_guide/) offers a good description of the different types of indexes that are offered in LlamaIndex.

+#### 2.2.1.
+Summary Index
 The most basic form of indexing is the Summary Index, which stores all nodes as a sequential chain.
-When querying, the index scans through this list of nodes and, using an embedding-based query, retrieves the top-k neighbors.
+When querying, the index scans through this list of nodes and, using an embedding-based query or a keyword filter, retrieves the top-k neighbors.

-Next, we'll explore other types of indexes.

-#### 2.2.1.
+#### 2.2.2.
 Tree Index
 RAG systems might encounter difficulties with limited retrieval accuracy, especially when handling a large set of indistinguishable documents.
 One effective solution is to deploy a tree index, which organizes data hierarchically to improve information retrieval.
 In this structure, each node in the tree summarizes the documents that are its children.
 This hierarchical arrangement establishes associations between chunks and nodes, organizing nodes in parent-child relationships.

 During query time, the process involves initial query processing to identify keywords relevant to the query.
 Subsequently, the tree is traversed from root nodes to leaf nodes: